grinnell-cs/csc151-dh/_eboards/eboard29-3.md

        (li "Fruit flies like an apple")))
 ```

-What does this reveal about the English language?
+What complexities does this reveal about the English language?

-*
-*
+* In the first sentence, "flies" is a verb, in the second sentence,
+  it's a noun.
+* In the first sentence, "like" is the start of an adverbial phrase.
+  In the second sentence, it's a verb.

 Lab Review
 ----------